MergeCommits/current-year-web-tech-stack/README.md

 agree right?

 - Additional ESLint plugins for React.
-- Additional Prettier plugins for package.json, sorting imports, prisma and .env files.
+- Additional Prettier plugins for package.json, sorting imports and .env files.
 - tsconfig has just about every strict flag enabled.
 - The `baseURL` parameter is set to the src directory in the tsconfig.
 Removes the need to write `../../components` or `src/components` when importing files and simply write `components` instead. `eslint-plugin-no-relative-import-paths` was also added to enforce this.
 - [`verbatimModuleSyntax`](https://www.typescriptlang.org/tsconfig#verbatimModuleSyntax) is enabled in the tsconfig.